bluppco/.github/profile/README.md

 ## Services
 - Website.
-- Dynamic website. (we do not recomment it due to reasons above.
+- Dynamic website. (we do not recommend it due to reasons above.
 If you still want it, we fully support you.)
 - Backend APIs.
 - Backend micro services API.
-- Blogs (Majorly depends on the frequency of posting.
+- Blogs - Majorly depends on the frequency of posting.
 In most cases, you wish to have it but this lasts only for a few weeks.
-We do not recomment it due to reasons above.
-If you still want it, we fully support you.)
+We do not recommend it due to reasons above.
+If you still want it, we fully support you.

 ## Pricing
 - We work on a monthly retainer and charge as per the requirement, but it's a promise that it's much cheaper from the market.
 We would normally allow 3 changes per month which are not design changes or major structural changes and post that, it becomes ₹/3 changes.